DataQualityCommittee/dqc_us_rules/README.md

   * isodate
   * aniso8601
   * numpy
-* Do steps 2 and 3 from above to add the DQC plugin to the source copy of arelle.
-The Arelle location is where you have saved the Arelle source code.
-The Arelle plugin foler is at "Arelle-master/arelle/plugin" in the source distribution.
-For set 2, add the xule plugin to this folder.
-For step 3, add the "DQC.py" file to the "validate" folder.
+* Follow steps 2 and 3 from the **Windows/Mac/Linux Application Install** section above to add the DQC plugin to the source copy of Arelle.
+The Arelle location is where the Arelle source code from GitHub was extracted on the local machine or server.
+The Arelle plugin foler is at ```arelle/plugin``` in the source distribution.
+For *step 2*, add the xule folder and files to the Arelle plugin folder.
+For *step 3*, add the **DQC.py** file from the DQC release's ```plugin/validate``` subfolder to the ```arelle/plugin/validate``` folder.

-When running Arelle with the DQC plugin from source, use Python 3.5 or later.
-The plugin is not compatible with earlier versions of Python.
+The DQC plugin requires **Python 3.5** or later and is not compatible with earlier versions of Python.

 ### Updating the ruleset map file
 After the installation, the ruleset map file needs to be updated for the latest version.
 The latest ruleset map is "plugin/xule/rulesetMap.json" in the GitHub distribution.
 Use the following command to update the ruleset map: